 Plaque is a huge problem for the health of your dog’s teeth.
 It’s been reported that approximately 85% of dogs over the age of three years will have some form of dental disease.
 If you’re not doing anything about this, it can quickly develop into a much larger problem.
 The best way to avoid it is to add some teeth cleaning methods into your daily routine.

 Plaque occurs on your dog’s teeth when food particles come into contact with saliva.
-If it is not removed regularly, this can combine with mineral deposits, become hard and turn into tartar, which then can cause tooth decay and other issues.
-Once plaque becomes tartar, it usually requires a vet to properly clean it from the teeth.
+If it is not removed regularly, this can combine with mineral deposits, become hard and turn into tartar.
+It then causes tooth decay and other issues.
+Once plaque becomes tartar.
+It usually requires a vet to properly clean it from your dog’s teeth.
 Ideally you want to remove plaque before it gets to this stage.
 With a few simple tooth brushing techniques, coupled with appropriate foods, toys, and bones, you can help your dog remove most of the plaque causing tartar before it becomes a problem

 How often should you brush your dog’s teeth?